beark/ftl/README.md

 user@home:~/ftl_example$ ./ex
 5
 ```
-An example using the monoid instance of ftl::ord and std::function:
+An example using the monoid instance of ftl::ord and ftl::function:
 ```cpp
 #include <vector>
 #include <string>